Different types for embedding UpViral into your website are available. This article helps with two things:

-You can use all embed types at the same time
+You can use all embed types at the same time on different websites.

-• The version of your campaign pages that you can embed in different ways on your own website or websites
+• The version of your campaign pages embedded in various ways on your own website(s).

 Step 1: UpViral opt-in form vs. your own opt-in form